fluentconsultbe/laminarflowpipepython/readme.md

 The aim of this project is to compute the laminar velocity profile in a circular pipe at low Reynold's number using the __finite element method__.

-The simulation is developed in python using the "scikit-fem" library:
+The FEM simulation is developed in python using the "scikit-fem" library:

 https://scikit-fem.readthedocs.io/en/latest/index.html